yoyoberenguer/SoundEffectLibrary/README.md

 Harmonics method will return 2 objects the first one is a pygame surface showing the frequency analysis (signal amplitude versus frequency), note that the signal amplitude is not in decibels.
 The second object is the data containing all the frequency values (numpy.ndarray shape (n, ) float32).
-You can specify the size of the pygame surface (24bit) with the variable width and heigh (default is 255x255 pixels).
+You can specify the size of the pygame surface (24bit) with the variable width and height (default is 255x255 pixels).
 The sample data must be a numpy.ndarray shape (n, ) or (n, 2) int16 or float32.
 The spectrum analysis will be applied to the first channel of a stereophonic sound.
 ```